Maldives President Muizzu's party sweeps parliamentary elections

 The country is a top luxury holiday destination with pristine white beaches and secluded resorts.

-Mr Muizzu negotiated an increase in the number of tourists and inbound flights from China during a visit to Beijing this year and also awarded significant infrastructure contracts to Chinese state-owned companies.
+Mr Muizzu negotiated an increase in the number of tourists and inbound flights from China during a visit to Beijing in January and also awarded significant infrastructure contracts to Chinese state-owned companies.

+China upgraded its diplomatic ties with the Maldives to a “comprehensive strategic co-operative partnership” during the five-day visit.

 India has fallen from being the top source of foreign visitors to sixth, according to Maldives government statistics.